Contractions and deformations: Naive and DG Deformations

 where as usual the equivalence relation $\sim$ is induced by the gauge action.
 Explicitly, two elements $\xi_1,\xi_2\in \mathsf{A}^1\uotimes\n$ are said to be gauge equivalent if there exists $x\in\mathsf{A}^0\uotimes\n$ such that

 \end{defin}

 The following is a mild extension of the well-known $n=1$ case.
-The proof is very similar to the known $n=1$ proofs (see e.g.\ \cite[8.1]{ELO1}, \cite[3.2]{Manetti}, \cite[2.4]{GM}), so we do not give it here. \begin{thm} Suppose that $\mathsf{A}\to\mathsf{B}$ is a quasi-equivalence in $\DG_n$.
+The proof is very similar to the known $n=1$ proofs (see e.g.\ \cite[8.1]{ELO1}, \cite[3.2]{Manetti}, \cite[2.4]{GM}), so we do not give it here. \begin{thm} Suppose that $\mathsf{A},\mathsf{B}\in\DG_n$ are quasi-isomorphic.
 Then the deformation functors $\Def^\mathsf{A}$ and $\Def^\mathsf{B}$ are isomorphic. \end{thm}